-The neurology includes all diseases of the brain and nervous system.
+The neurology encompasses all diseases of the brain and nervous system.
 A distinction is made between neurological and neurodegenerative diseases.

-By definition, it is neurological diseasesif the following body structures are affected: brain, sensory organs, spinal cord, peripheral nerves (including nerve roots and muscles), blood vessels of the nervous system and the immune and hormonal systems, provided the disorder is caused by the nervous system.
+By definition, it is neurological diseasesif the following body structures are affected: brain, sensory organs, spinal cord, peripheral nerves (including nerve roots and muscles), blood vessels of the nervous system and the immune and hormonal systems, provided the disorder is based in the nervous system.

-The most common neurological diseases include: stroke, Parkinson's disease, multiple sclerosis (MS), meningitis, epilepsy, migraines, polyneuropathy and brain tumors.
+The most common neurological diseases include u.a.: Stroke, Parkinson's disease, multiple sclerosis (MS), meningitis, epilepsy, migraine, polyneuropathy and brain tumors.

-neurodegenerative diseases are a collective term for a series of diseases that primarily affect the neurons in the human brain.
+Neurodegenerative diseases are a collective term for a range of diseases that primarily affect the neurons in the human brain.
 Neurons are the building blocks of our nervous system.
-Since they do not reproduce, the body cannot replace them if they are damaged.
+Since they don't reproduce, the body cannot replace them if damaged.

-Neurodegenerative diseases are therefore basically incurable diseases that lead to progressive degeneration and/or death of nerve cells.
-This leads to problems with movement (such as Parkinson's disease) or with mental performance (dementia, with Alzheimer's disease accounting for around three-quarters of all dementia cases).
+Neurodegenerative diseases are therefore essentially incurable illnesses that lead to progressive degeneration and/or death of nerve cells.
+This results in problems with movement (such as Parkinson's disease) or with mental performance (dementia, with Alzheimer's disease accounting for about three-quarters of all dementia cases).

 THE OVERALL CONCEPT OF NEUROLOGY